neondatabase/website/content/docs/connect/passwordless-connect.md

        https://console.neon.tech/psql_session/6d32af5ef8215b62
    ```

-2. In your browser, navigate to the provided link where you are asked to select a Neon project and an endpoint to connect with.
+2. In your browser, navigate to the provided link where you are asked to select a Neon project to connect to.
+If your project has more than one endpoint, you are asked to select the endpoint to connect with.
 An endpoint is the compute instance associated with a branch.
-A project can have multiple endpoints.
 Select the endpoint that is associated with the branch you want to connect to.

 <Admonition type="note">
 You can determine which endpoint is associated with a branch by selecting the branch on the **Branches** page in the Neon console.
 The branch details include the name of the associated endpoint, which has an `ep-` prefix.
 For example: `ep-summer-sun-985942`